• Skip to primary navigation

 hand scooping up reuben dip with a rye cracker.

 Raise your hand if you love a reuben sandwich!
-This hot Reuben Dip recipe takes all of the sandwich ingredients and turns it into a cheesy, flavorful dip.
+This hot Baked Reuben Dip recipe takes all of the sandwich ingredients and turns it into a cheesy, flavorful dip.

 I found the recipe in a church cookbook from the 1980s.
 The original recipe had cheddar cheese in it, which isn’t very reuben-like!
 So I wrapped in more Swiss cheese, added Thousand Island dressing (a must for a reuben!), and this delightful dip was born.